plannigan/hyper-bump-it/docs/usage-guide/format-patterns.md

 |---------------|-------------------------------|---------------------|
 | today         | Current date                  | `datetime.date`[^3] |

+#### Today in Search Patterns

+The `today` key operates differently from all other keys when used in a search format pattern.
+Instead of strictly matching the value of the current date, it will match any date.
+This is allows for updating a line of text that contains a date to be the current date.
+A search format pattern of `today = {today}` would match `today = 2023-02-24`, `today = 0000-01-01` and `today = 9999-12-31`.

+Locale-independent [format specifications codes][date-format-code] are supported.
+A search format pattern of `{today:%m/%d/%Y}.` matches `02/24/2023`.

 ## Keystone File Considerations

 When utilizing the [keystone file functionality][keystone-file], `hyper-bump-it` converts the